please check our News and Views page for the latest additions to our product line !

 The key to Tilapia farming at home is the "breeder colony".

-Our breeder colonies consists of 5 females and 1 male.
+Our breeder colonies consist of 5 females and 1 male.
 You can easily breed them in a home aquarium!

 And in this website I'll show you how you can turn your backyard into a Tilapia farm!